top of page

 • Dynamic band management: Suggests optimal bands based on current conditions.

-• Call sign recognition: AI can help decode callsigns faster, speeding up logging.
+• Call sign recognition: AI can help decode callsigns faster, and speeding up logging.

 • Error checking: Real-time log validation to avoid costly mistakes.